-POLI 3010 (4 credits / 60 hours)
+POLI3010 (4 credits)

-International Honors Program (IHP)

-Food Systems: Agriculture, Sustainability and Justice
+International Honors Program (IHP) IHP Food Systems: Agriculture, Sustainability, and Justice

-PLEASE NOTE: This syllabus represents a recent term.
-Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from term to term.
+This syllabus is representative of a typical 3-country program.
+Note that program locations may change due to Covid-19 precautions.
+Because courses develop and change over time to take advantage of unique learning opportunities, actual course content varies from semester to semester.